digant-shah/devops/README.md

 2. Create a ConfigMap named energi-config containing your config.json file.
 3. Apply the StatefulSet manifest using kubectl apply -f statefulset.yaml.
 This configuration ensures that your Energi Node runs in a scalable and resilient manner within a Kubernetes cluster, with persistent storage for data and resource limits for stability.

+**Task 6:**

+In Terraform module:

+1. The suffix variable is used to toggle the suffixes for resource names.
+It defaults to -ci.
+2. An IAM role (aws_iam_role) is created with the specified name and an assume role policy allowing any AWS principal to assume this role.
+3. An IAM policy (aws_iam_policy) is created to allow assuming the above role.
+The policy's resource is dynamically set to the ARN of the created role.
+4. An IAM group (aws_iam_group) is created with the specified name.
+5. The IAM policy is attached to the IAM group using aws_iam_group_policy_attachment.
+6. An IAM user (aws_iam_user) is created and added to the IAM group.

+You can use this Terraform module by passing different values to the suffix variable to create resources with different names while maintaining naming consistency.
+For example, you can create resources with a suffix of -test by specifying suffix = "-test".